 Can you give blood after the coronavirus vaccine?
-What to know about immunity post-donation
+What to know about post-donation immunity.

 All of this being said, anyone who has received an experimental vaccine as part of a clinical trial may be asked to delay.

-Those who have been vaccinated can also donate platelets and AB Elite plasma to the Red Cross, but the organization is not currently accepting convalescent plasma from people who have taken a vaccine.
+Those who have been vaccinated can also donate platelets and AB Elite plasma to the Red Cross, but the organization is not accepting convalescent plasma from people who have taken a vaccine.

-Does blood donation after vaccine reduce my protection?
+Does blood donation after vaccination reduce my protection?

 No.

-When someone has had covid-19 or has received a vaccine to protect against it, the body’s immune system produces both antibodies as well as protective T cells, a white blood cell that helps protect against the disease.
+When someone has had the coronavirus or has received a vaccine to protect against it, the body’s immune system produces antibodies and protective T cells, a white blood cell that helps protect against the disease.

 Yes, those immune responses are stored throughout the body.
 But the amount that would be taken during blood donation would not be enough to matter, said Rob Murphy, an infectious-disease expert at Northwestern University.

 Average adults have about 10 pints of blood in their bodies, and whole blood donation requires only about 1 pint.
-The amount of covid-19 antibodies in that amount of blood would be negligible at best, not to mention the fact that the human body is constantly producing more blood, Murphy said.
+The amount of coronavirus antibodies in that amount of blood would be negligible at best, not to mention the fact that the human body is constantly producing more blood, Murphy said.

 Unlike with some disease, coronavirus immunity does wane over time, but routine blood donation would not factor into that.